Enforcement of possession orders by writs of possession in the High Court

 When a possession order can be enforced in the High Court

-A possession order can be enforced in the High Court when:
+A possession order can be enforced in the High Court in two situations.

-the possession hearing was in the High Court.
-This is unusual because if a landlord applies for a possession order in the High Court, it will be transferred to the County Court unless there are exceptional circumstances, such as complicated disputes of fact or important points of law
+The first is when the possession hearing was in the High Court.
+This is unusual because if a landlord applies for a possession order in the High Court, it is transferred to the County Court unless there are exceptional circumstances, such as complicated disputes of fact or important points of law

-the landlord applies to the County Court to have the possession order transferred to the High Court for enforcement by an HCEO.
+The most common reason for High Court enforcement is because the landlord has applied to the County Court to have the possession order transferred to the High Court for enforcement by an HCEO.

 Application for transfer of enforcement to High Court

 The County Court judge has discretion whether to allow the transfer of enforcement to High Court.

 The landlord can request the transfer:

 during possession proceedings in the County Court